kehillah-coding-2022/json-api-EytanGF/README.md

-# Infinately Navigatable Menu of Data from the Star Wars API
+# Infinitely Navigatable Menu of Data from the Star Wars API

 ## Table of Contents